gvwilson/btt/src/governance/index.md

 but it is harmfully wrong.
-Every team has a power structure: the question is whether it's formal or informal—in other words, whether it's accountable or unaccountable [% b Freeman1972 %].
+Every team has a power structure: the question is whether it's formal or informal—in other words, whether it's accountable or unaccountable [%b Freeman1972 %].
 In the latter case,
 decisions will effectively be made by the people who are the most self-confident or stubborn